ascholerChemeketa/cs160Reader/_sources/ComputerArchitecture/ComputerComponents.rst

     ..

-This description leaves out many important parts of a computer - from relatively simple things like the cord or battery that supply electricity to complex devices like the storage (hard drives, DVD drives, flash drives) that provide long term backup for main memory.
-But the basic functionality of the modern computer can be understood in term of a processor, memory and input/output.
+This description leaves out many important parts of a computer - from relatively simple things like the cord or battery that supply electricity to complex devices like the storage (hard drives, DVD drives, flash drives) that provide long-term backup for main memory.
+But the basic functionality of the modern computer can be understood in terms of a processor, memory and input/output.